parrt/tensor-sensor/README.md

 ### TODO

+* double image for explain with error on GRU under "Explaining matrix algebra statements visually"
 * copy color and other keyword arguments to clarify and explain
 * can i call pyviz in debugger?
 * colab: can't find ['Consolas'], ['Arial'] not found.
 Uses DejaVu Sans.